Inuktitut: Legislation

 Inuktitut became one of the official languages in the Northwest Territories in 1984.
 Its status is secured in the Northwest Territories Official Language Act.
-With the split of the Territory into NWT and Nunavut in 1999, both territories kept the Language Act.
+With the split of the territory into the NWT and Nunavut in 1999, both territories kept the Language Act.
 The autonomous area Nunatsiavut in Labrador made Inuktitut the government language when it was formed in 2005.
 In Nunavik, the James Bay and Northern Quebec Agreement recognizes Inuktitut in the education system.

 Languages and dialects

 Nunavut

 Nunavut's basic law lists four official languages: English, French, Inuktitut, and Inuinnaqtun.
 It is ambiguous in state policy to what degree Inuktitut and Inuinnaqtun can be thought of as separate languages.
 The words Inuktitut, or more correctly Inuktut ('Inuit language') are increasingly used to refer to both Inuinnaqtun and Inuktitut together, or "Inuit languages" in English.

 Nunavut is the home of some 24,000 Inuit, over 80% of whom speak Inuktitut.
 This includes some 3,500 people reported as monolinguals.
 The 2001 census data shows that the use of Inuktitut, while lower among the young than the elderly, has stopped declining in Canada as a whole and may even be increasing in Nunavut.

 The South Baffin dialect (Qikiqtaaluk nigiani, ᕿᑭᖅᑖᓗᒃ ᓂᒋᐊᓂ) is spoken across the southern part of Baffin Island, including the territorial capital Iqaluit.
 This has in recent years made it a much more widely heard dialect, since a great deal of Inuktitut media originates in Iqaluit.
-Some linguists also distinguish an East Baffin dialect from either South Baffin or North Baffin, which is an Inuvialuk dialect.
+Some linguists also distinguish an East Baffin dialect from either South Baffin or North Baffin dialect, which is an Inuvialuktun dialect.

-As of the early 2000s, Nunavut has gradually implemented early childhood, elementary, and secondary school-level immersion programmes within its education system to further preserve and promote the Inuktitut language.
+As of the early 2000s, Nunavut has gradually implemented early childhood, elementary, and secondary school-level immersion programs within its education system to further preserve and promote the Inuktitut language.
 As of 2012, "Pirurvik, Iqaluit's Inuktitut language training centre, has a new goal: to train instructors from Nunavut communities to teach Inuktitut in different ways and in their own dialects when they return home."

 Nunavik

 Quebec is home to roughly 15,800 Inuit, nearly all of whom live in Nunavik.
 According to the 2021 census, 80.9% of Quebec Inuit speak Inuktitut.

 The Nunavik dialect (Nunavimmiutitut, ᓄᓇᕕᒻᒥᐅᑎᑐᑦ) is relatively close to the South Baffin dialect, but not identical.
 Because of the political and physical boundary between Nunavik and Nunavut, Nunavik has separate government and educational institutions from those in the rest of the Inuktitut-speaking world, resulting in a growing standardization of the local dialect as something separate from other forms of Inuktitut.
 In the Nunavik dialect, Inuktitut is called Nunavimmiutut (ᐃᓄᑦᑎᑐᑦ).
 This dialect is also sometimes called Tarramiutut or Taqramiutut (ᑕᕐᕋᒥᐅᑐᑦ or ᑕᖅᕐᕋᒥᐅᑐᑦ).

-Subdialects of Inuktitut in this region include Tarrarmiut and Itivimuit.
+Sub dialects of Inuktitut in this region include Tarrarmiut and Itivimuit.
 Itivimuit is associated with Inukjuak, Quebec, and there is an Itivimuit River near the town.